Canada and the Commonwealth

 Commonwealth Heads of Government Meeting (CHOGM)

 The Commonwealth’s 53 member countries have a combined population of more than 2 billion, of which more than 60% are under 30 years of age.
-In recognition of this, the 2015 Commonwealth theme is ‘A Young Commonwealth’, which recognises the capacity, contribution and potential of young people, who play a vital role at the heart of sustainable development and democracy.

 The Commonwealth supports youth in a number of different areas – through the Commonwealth Youth Programme (to which Canada is a principal contributor), it offers the Commonwealth Youth Awards and the Commonwealth Youth Worker Awards, and supports the Sport for Development and Peace programme and various youth and entrepreneur initiatives.

 The Commonwealth Games are held every four years.
 The XX Commonwealth Games were held in Glasgow, Scotland in 2014 and the 2018 Commonwealth Games will be held on the Gold Coast in Australia.
 Canada has participated in every Commonwealth Games since the first Games were held in 1930 in Hamilton, Ontario; the Games have been held in Canada four times.
 The Commonwealth Youth Games (CYG) were first held in 2000.
-Samoa will host the fifth edition of these games in 2015.
+Samoa hosted the fifth edition of these games in September 2015.
 The CYG welcomes up to 1,000 athletes between the ages of 14 and 18.
 For more information, please visit the Commonwealth Games Canada web site.

 The Royal Commonwealth Society